 Earlier this year, I had a day where I experienced a sore throat and sinus irritation.
-I didn't reach for a box of any over-the-counter remedy, instead I juiced a fair amount of ginger and lemon and added it to a tea.
+I didn't reach for a box of any over-the-counter remedy.
+Instead, I juiced a fair amount of ginger and lemon and added it to a tea.
 I was very satisfied with the relief I felt.
 My experience was nothing new; ginger, or ginger root, has been cultivated and used therapeutically for thousands of years.
-Traditional medicine systems all over the world have applied it to a wide range of ailments, including calming an upset stomach.
-Recent studies of ginger have confirmed this effect and much more…

-1. Helps Calm Nausea and Vomiting
+1. Helps Calm Nausea & Vomiting

 2. Digestive Tract Protection

-Ginger has also been historically used for flatulence, constipation, bloating, and other digestive complaints.
-In addition to these gastro-protective effects, researchers have found ginger to be effective for stress related ulcers.
+Ginger has also been used historically for flatulence, constipation, bloating, and other digestive complaints.
+In addition to these gastro-protective effects, researchers have found ginger to be effective for stress-related ulcers.